moonsharp-devs/moonsharp/README.md

 Includes an interpreter, debugger and will soon have code analysis facilities.

-It is 99% compatible with Lua 5.2 (with the only know difference being weak tables support) and includes some nifty addition, plus a tight integration with .NET code.
+It is 99% compatible with Lua 5.2 (with the only known difference being weak tables support) and includes some nifty addition, plus a tight integration with .NET code.

 Please see http://www.moonsharp.org for downloads, infos, tutorials, etc.